evfinkn/speechviz/USAGE.md

 python3 scripts/concat_audio_in_folder.py data/audio/folder
 ```

-where data/audio/folder is the path to the folder containing all the seperate audio files.
+where data/audio/folder is the path to the folder containing all the separate audio files.
 This will create a file called data/views/folder.wav.

 ## LLM

-For the LLM scripts, one must download a quantized llm that uses the standard alpaca prompt template (or rewrite the prompts the scripts use to match your llms prompt).
+For the LLM scripts, one must download a quantized LLM that uses the standard alpaca prompt template (or rewrite the prompts the scripts use to match your LLM's prompt).
 The exact model used when coding this (open-llama-7B-open-instruct.ggmlv3.q6_K.bin) can be downloaded here https://huggingface.co/TheBloke/open-llama-7b-open-instruct-GGML and should be placed in scripts/models.

 ### Auto annotate news

 To automatically generate annotations on files for what is suspected to be news, one must first perform speech recognition as detailed above.
-The llm takes in the transcript and decides if it is more likely to be news or not news (other).
-If the llm thinks it is news, it will annotate the part of the file where that transcript starts and ends as news.
+The LLM takes in the transcript and decides if it is more likely to be news or not news (other).
+If the LLM thinks it is news, it will annotate the part of the file where that transcript starts and ends as news.
 To run this script, run

 ```bash
 python3 scripts/news_analysis.py data/transcription/folder